omerbsezer/Fast-Docker/LAB06-DockerTransferringContent.md

-## App: Transferring Content between Host PC and Docker Container
+## LAB-06: Transferring Content between Host PC and Docker Container

 This scenario shows how to transfer content between host and container:
 - Copying content from host PC to container